ibm-cloud-docs/cephaas/s3_cert_upload.md

 Before you can upload the certificate file, you must create a server-side certificate with Subject Alternative Name (SAN) which includes the S3 DNS endpoint and then upload the server-side certificate along with the Key using the UI, CLI or API .

-For secure traffic, S3 Clients must utilize the associated CA certificate.
+For secure traffic, S3 Clients must use the associated CA certificate.
 {: note}